syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/EJ2_ASP.NETCORE/getting-started.md

 ![ASP.NET Core HeatmapChart with Axis Labels](images/heatmap-with-axis-labels.png)

-## Add heat map title
+## Add heatmap title

-Add a title using the [titleSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~TitleSettings.html) property to the heat map to provide quick information to the user about the data populated in the heat map.
+Add a title using the [titleSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~TitleSettings.html) property to the heatmap to provide quick information to the user about the data populated in the heatmap.

 {% if page.publishingplatform == "aspnet-core" %}